Delhi's vaccine stock to last four days, says bulletin | Business

 Delhi's vaccine stock to last four days, says bulletin

-The national capitals stock of anti-coronavirus vaccine will last for four days, according to a COVID Vaccination Bulletin issued by the Delhi government on Thursday.As of Thursday morning, the balance stock of Covaxin and Covishield were 2,17,030 and 6,09,610 doses respectively.The bulletin noted that only 20 per cent of Covaxin stock could be used for the first dose since it was limited and had irregular delivery cycles.
+The national capitals stock of anti-coronavirus vaccine will last for four days, according to a Covid vaccination bulletin issued by the Delhi government on Friday.As of Friday morning, the balance stock of Covaxin and Covishield was 2,10,010 and 5,60,750 doses respectively.The bulletin noted that only 20 per cent of Covaxin stock could be used for the first dose since it was limited and had irregular delivery cycles.

 - Country: